dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 10.2.
 Critical Implementation Questions

 ### 10.3.
 Security and Template Safety

-**🔒 Container Escape and Privilege Escalation**
-- Line 152: Fixed UID 1001 is good, but what about container escape scenarios?
-- No mention of seccomp profiles, AppArmor, or SELinux policies
-- Container capabilities are not restricted
-- **Suggestion**: Specify additional container hardening measures (readonly root filesystem, dropped capabilities, etc.).

 **🔒 CEL Memory and CPU Limits**
 - Line 158: 100ms timeout specified, but no memory limits for CEL evaluation